StarkGamingMad/FiveM-BEA/README.md

 **Step 3:** Right click on the `FiveM-BEA.exe` file to create a Shortcut to place on your Desktop, Start Menu, or Taskbar.

 **Step 4:** Run **FiveM-BEA** from your shortcut whenever you want to make sure you have the latest and greatest assets, and don't mind waiting a few extra minutes while logging into your favorite server for the assets to redownload.
 Otherwise, if the server you play on rarely does updates, or you aren't a developer, just launch your FiveM from its regular shortcut.

+## Troubleshooting

+### Windows SmartScreen Protection

+`Windows protected your PC.
+Windows Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.`

+**Step 1:** Hit `More info`, then `Run anyway`.

+### Anti-Virus Protection

+Your anti-virus may try to quarantine the file, choose `Report False Positive` or equivalent action to tell the anti-virus to disregard and allow you to keep the file.
+You may need to re-run **FiveM-BEA** after telling your anti-virus to allow it, as they may not automatically launch it for you.